TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 ...

 ## Measure baseline Qwen3 performance with reasoning

+**Conclusion**
+Qwen4 when using reasoning seems of similar capability to gpt-4.1-mini or maybe gpt-4.1 when it comes to solving ARC-AGI-1 problems.
+All of these models are too weak to be able to solve ARC AGI 2 problems, although they can solve some of the arc-agi-1 problems without fine-tuning.

 ```bash
 uv run python run_arc_tasks.py --dataset arc-agi-1 --subset gpt-4.1-mini-calib-train --repeat-runs 3 --max_workers 25 --max_turns 8 --model qwen/qwen3-32b --independent-attempts --base-url https://openrouter.ai/api/v1 --limit 1
 ```